Battle of the Denmark Strait

 Less than 10 minutes after the British opened fire, a shell from Bismarck struck Hood near her aft ammunition magazines.
 Soon afterwards, Hood exploded and sank within three minutes, with the loss of all but three of her crew.
 Prince of Wales continued to exchange fire with Bismarck but suffered serious malfunctions in her main armament.
 The British battleship had only been completed in late March 1941, and used new quadruple gun turrets that were unreliable.
 Prince of Wales soon broke off the engagement.

 The battle was a tactical victory for the Germans, but its effect was short-lived.
 The damage done to Bismarcks forward fuel tanks forced the abandonment of the breakout and an attempt to escape to dry dock facilities in occupied France, producing an operational victory for the British.
-Incensed by the loss of Hood, a large British force pursued Bismarck, resulting in her loss three days later.
+Spurred by the loss of Hood, a large British force pursued Bismarck, resulting in her loss three days later.